mccsoft/backend-frontend-template/docs/Development-Howto.md

 # Day-to-day development workflow
 1. Take a task/feature, move it to 'In Progress' on the Board
 2. Create a branch for your feature/task
+   1. Feature branches are generally named like 'feature/12345-add-sorting-to-products', where '12345' is the Id of your Task/UserStory with short description of what it does
 3. Design a backend API interface
    1. Try to use [REST](./REST.md), but don't be too dogmatic.
 If non-REST interface suits better, go for it (but first make sure, that non-REST REALLY suits better and is more understandable)
    2. Discuss API with colleagues if in doubt